OSGeo/gdal/doc/source/drivers/vector/parquet.rst

      If not set, it defaults to the geometry column name, suffixed with ``_bbox``.

 - .. lco:: USE_PARQUET_GEO_TYPES
-     :choices: YES, NO, ONLY
+     :choices: AUTO, YES, NO, ONLY
-     :default: NO
+     :default: AUTO
      :since: 3.12

      Only available with libarrow >= 21.